Professional wargaming: General strengths and limitations

 In comparison to field exercises, wargames save time and money.
 They can be organized quickly and cheaply as they do not require the mobilization of thousands of men, their armaments, and logistics systems.

 Some wargames can be completed more quickly than the conflicts they simulate by compressing time.
 In a naval wargame, the players need not wait days for their fleets to sail across the ocean, they could just advance the time-frame to the next decision they must make.
 This is particularly advantageous for strategic-level games, in which the simulated conflict might last months.
 A tactical-level wargame that has very cumbersome computations might take longer to play out than the battle it represents (this problem afflicted the original Kriegsspiel).

 Wargamers can experiment with assets that their military does not actually possess, such as alliances that their country does not have, armaments that they have yet to acquire, and even hypothetical technologies that have yet to be invented.

 For example: After World War I, Germany was forced to downsize its armed forces and outright give up certain weapons such as planes, tanks, and submarines.
 This made it difficult, if not impossible, for German officers to develop their doctrines through field exercises.
 The Germans greatly expanded their use of wargaming to compensate.
 When Germany began openly rearming in 1934, its officers already had fairly well-developed theories on what armaments to buy and what organizational reforms to implement.

 Wargames cannot be used to predict the progression and outcome of a war as one might predict the weather.
 Human behavior is too difficult to predict for that.
 Wargames cannot provoke the anxiety, anger, stress, fatigue, etc. that a commander will experience in actual combat and thus cannot foresee the effects of these emotions on his decision-making.
 That said, no training tool can replicate the emotional experience of war, so this is not a specific flaw.
 Another issue that can produce "wrong" predictions is that a commander may do things differently in the field precisely because he was dissatisfied with the decisions he made in the wargames.

 Education

-Wargames are a cost-effective way of giving officers the experience (or something resembling experience) of making decisions as a leader in an armed conflict.
+Wargames are a safe and cost-effective way by which officers can practice their decision-making skills.
+Some writers have compared it to sparring in the martial arts.
 This is the oldest application of wargaming.
 The actual effectiveness of wargaming in this regard—turning a bad strategist into a good one—is difficult to measure because officers use many tools to hone their decision-making skills and the effect of wargaming is difficult to isolate.